dvoytenko/web-history-api/problem.md

 in JavaScript.

 That's it.
 No global listeners needed, no special state management.
 In fact, the browser's history is not even manipulated directly here.
+An added benefit is that `performance` API would be able to properly measure the performance of client-side navigation, which would have downstream benefits for tools and performance analytics.

 ### Overlaying UX and back button support